|PREVIOUS DISPATCH: Ecuador||NEXT DISPATCH: Machu Picchu/ Peru|

 David & Veronica, GypsyNester.com

-We're traveling with Road Scholar - a not-for-profit organization - through Ecuador, Peru, The Galapagos Islands, Machu Picchu and much, much more!
+Written on an adventure with Road Scholar - a not-for-profit organization - through Ecuador, Peru, The Galapagos Islands, Machu Picchu and much, much more!

 YOUR TURN: Let us know what you think!
 Could these animals BE any cooler?
 Isn't the terrain wild?